MateusLem/Tic-Tac-Toe/README.md

 * The played function only assigns "X" or "O" on the board.

 #### jogadaUsuario
-* Function that receives the player's coordinates and necessarily calls the <a href="#jogar">jogar</a> function to insert it on the board.
+* Function that receives the player's coordinates and necessarily calls the [jogar](#jogar) function to insert it on the board.